Pratikchandrathakur/love-to-code/README.md

 # Love to Code 💻

-Welcome to my coding playground! 🚀 This repository is where I document my coding journey, experiment with different technologies, and showcase my practice codes.
-Whether it's a simple algorithm, a web app, or a fun side project, you'll find it all here.
+ Welcome to my coding playground!
+This repository is where I document my coding journey, experiment with different technologies, and showcase my practice codes.
+Whether it's a simple algorithm, a web app, or a fun side project, you'll find it all here🚀 .

 ## About Me